10 Cheap or Free Things to do in Sioux Falls

 #6 Become a Canaries Fan

-You need to experience at least one baseball game at the Birdcage this summer.
-The Sioux Falls Canaries play 50 home games each season.
-Tickets can be purchased for as little as $9.
+You need to experience at least one baseball game at The Birdcage during the summer season.
+The Sioux Falls Canaries play many weekend home games each season.
 Before the game is over, try to grab a family photo with the mascot, Cagey.
 If you're at a Friday night game, don't forget to stick around afterwards for a free fireworks display!

 #7 Cool Off in the Terrace Park Pool